dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionparams.rst

 .. caution::
     * Do not assign the subnet 10.4.0.0/24 to any interfaces in the network as nerdctl uses it by default.
-    * If a DNS server is available on the network, ensure that the ranges provided in the ``input/network_spec.yml`` file do not include the IP ranges of the DNS server.
     * Omnia v1.6 does not support the configuration of a DNS server on the control plane.
     * All provided network ranges and NIC IP addresses should be distinct with no overlap in the ``input/network_spec.yml``.
     * Ensure that all the iDRACs are reachable from the Control Plane.